6 Essential Tips for Getting Through Any Nonprofit Crisis

 Develop a risk management program to deal with the loss of life, property, and insurance issues.
 Identify point people who can go into action quickly, notify appropriate help, and manage evacuation plans.

-Social media can be a blessing during a crisis IF it you handle it well.
+Social media can be a blessing during a crisis IF you handle it well.

 Almost all nonprofits use some level of social media.
-Decide now who will manage that media during an emergency situation.
+Decide now who will manage that media during an emergency.
 Set up a dashboard (here are nine to consider) where you can monitor all social media platforms and respond quickly.

 Don't just let your social media pages sit there.
-Use them.
-One study found that nonprofits often do not respond to social media questions or complaints.
+Streamline your approach to social media.
+Nonprofits often do not respond to questions, comments, or complaints that appear on their social media sites.

 Every minute counts after a crisis.
 Don't waste any of them.
 Silence is deadly.
 Get out with appropriate statements and messages immediately, even if it is only to say that you know about the situation, you're working on it, and that few facts are known at the moment.